wmorgan/dcos-docs/1.7/administration/installing/local.md

 ---
-post_title: Install DC/OS on Vagrant
+post_title: Install DC/OS with Vagrant
-nav_title: Vagrant
+nav_title: Local
+menu_order: 1
 ---

 This installation method creates a cluster of virtual machines on your local machine that can be used for demos, development, and testing.